Ousted Parler CEO sues company, alleges stake was taken

 “However, as Meckler lacked the technical know-how to actually run such a social media platform — and his real role was to simply push a political agenda — the implementation was beyond lacking,” according to the suit.

-Matze is seeking unspecified millions in damages.
+Matze is seeking an unspecified amount in damages.